apache/drill/_docs/connect-a-data-source/040-workspaces.md

     SELECT * FROM hive.customers LIMIT 10;
     SELECT * FROM hive.`default`.customers LIMIT 10;

-**Note:** Default is a reserved word.
-You must enclose reserved words in back ticks.
+{% include startnote.html %}Default is a reserved word.
+You must enclose reserved words in back ticks.{% include endnote.html %}

 Because HBase instances do not have workspaces, you can use the following format to query a table in HBase: